jipson7/learning-lisp/README.md

 ###Introduction

-In this paper I will explore the language Common Lisp, one of the oldest surviving dialects of the original Lisp programming language written by John McCarthy.
+In this paper I will explore the language Common Lisp, a standardized dialect of John McCarthy's original Lisp, which is one of the oldest programming languages still in use today.
+And the oldest still being actively developed with.

 Due to Lisp's unique feature of being able to define itself (i.e. write a compiler) in Lisp, there are many variations of the original language.
 Common Lisp was an attempt to standardize the language as defined in the ANSI standard document.
 There are many compilers/interpreters for Common Lisp, and the one in particular I have used for all of the code and testing in this document is CLISP.
 CLISP follows the standard put forth by the ANSI standard document, and includes a few extra features unique to the compiler.